-- If your corporate culture doesn't like wild ideas and your company management doesn't like listening to ideas that diverge from their corporate manual.
+- If your corporate culture doesn't favor unconventional ideas and your company's leadership is not receptive to suggestions that deviate from their established guidelines.

 - If you are pressed by time.
-Within ten minutes you can get dozens of answers to your question.
+Within ten minutes you can gather dozens of responses to your question.

 - If you have strong individualities in your team and they could influence others during traditional brainstorming.

 Brainwriting can also be used during a conference with several hundred guests.
 You distribute blank papers, ask the participants write their answer to the question, and after one minute they pass their paper to the neighbor on the designated side.
 You can repeat the procedure three times.
 Of course, the number of answers and their quality depends on the audience and their mood, but it is still likely that you will get a good amount of inspiration in just a few minutes.

 Conducting a brainstorming session requires some practice as it can easily get out of control.
 On the other hand, to prepare brainwriting, you just need to formulate the desired question, watch the time and at last collect the paper with answers.

 Preferring one method or the other may depend on your time options.
 Brainwriting should take less time.
 On the other hand brainstorming should give participants more space to elaborate ideas.

 The required degree of interaction between individual participants is also important.
 Brainwriting will provide everyone with the same space.
 On the other hand, successful brainstorming cannot do without a proper tension between individual speakers.
 Therefore, it is appropriate to use both methods from time to time and to decide on their implementation only on the basis of confirmed names of participants and according to the time the discussed issue will consume.
 We will return to specific options of brainwriting in one of our articles.